SorryGames/confanalyzer/README.md

 ## Description

 This tool is able to convert configuration of FortiGate to JSON format.
-The converted configuration is saved as `<name>.json` and is opened in browser.
+The converted configuration is saved as temporary file and is opened in browser.
 For comfortable analyzing you should consider using a JSON viewer, which is available as an extension in browser.

 > Very powerful and useful tool for JSON analyzing: [JSON Discovery](https://github.com/discoveryjs/browser-extension-json-discovery)